ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `Start-InformationBarrierPoliciesApplication -POLICYNAMEGOESHERE`

     It can take a while for the process to finish.
+To expedite this process, see LINKGOESHERE.

 6. WHAT IS NEXT...